 While manually counting items is an option, it makes teams more likely to miscount.
 Instead, opt for barcode scanners for faster and more accurate counts.

 Rather than manually counting and documenting each product in a spreadsheet or on paper, store associates scan the barcode on the product’s tag and the inventory levels associated with that product’s SKU are automatically recorded in the POS system.
 Unless a store associate scans the exact same item twice, chances for miscounts are minimal.
 For teams tasked with counting large quantities of inventory, barcode scanners are essential.

 Our company uses a barcode scanner to count our inventory.
 Each of our SKUs has a unique barcode on its tag.
 The barcode scanner is connected to our inventory management software, ShipBob (which integrates with Shopify POS).
 Once we scan a product's barcode, we’ll know it’s accounted for.
 Doing inventory counts this way is more accurate and helps us forecast production and purchasing schedules.

 The store needs to be closed when doing a physical inventory count.
 Any days you’re closed to the public—like Sundays—could be an opportunity to do a physical stock check.
 That way, you don’t have to turn away customers who turn up expecting to buy something.

 Alternatively, some merchants opt for overnight inventory counts, scheduling a team of workers to come in when the store is closed.
-Just keep in mind that in many regions, overnight work requires compensating staff more than you would scheduling them for a shift during regular business hours.
+Just keep in mind that in many regions, overnight work requires compensating staff more than you would for a shift scheduled during regular business hours.

 It’s also worth putting a timeframe on your inventory count.
 It will take some stores a full day to do a physical count, while others need just a few hours—it all depends on how many products you carry.
 Either way, it’s better to give yourself too much time than not enough.